 As a charter secondary school authorized by the Bay County (FL) Public School District, Chautauqua Learn & Serve Charter School receives tax dollars from the State of Florida based on its enrollment.
 At the same time, Chautauqua is free of many of the rules and requirements applied to other schools while being held accountable for producing results outlined in its charter.
 The flexibility afforded to Chautauqua by the charter school approach is essential, given the diversity of students served by the school and its emphasis on community-based activities.
 As part of the public school system, Chautauqua charges no tuition.

 The Chautauqua Learn & Serve Charter School is dedicated to preparing disabled students to meet the demands of the world they about to enter.
 We strive to enlighten the world about the needs of the disabled.
-Both aims are critical to our efforts to see to it that students enjoy all the independence of which they are capable.
+Both aims are critical to our efforts to see to it that students enjoy all the independence of which they are capable of.

 The Chautauqua Learn & Serve Charter School supplies students with life-centered career education (LCCE).
 We use this curriculum to transition students to independent living.
 The curriculum comprises three key components.